harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 excerpt: 'In this article, I describe how to spin up a hybrid Kubernetes Cluster using acs-engine.
 You''ll deploy a Linux and a Windows Pod to the same Kubernetes cluster and expose them to the public.'
 featured_image: /assets/images/posts/feature_images/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.jpg
 ---
 Using Azure Container Services (ACS) you can easily build hybrid kubernetes clusters.
-In this context, hybrid means that you’ll end up having a kubernetes cluster with both, Linux Nodes and Windows Nodes.
+In this context, hybrid means that you'll end up having a kubernetes cluster with both, Linux Nodes and Windows Nodes.

-In this article I’ll guide you through the process of creating a new hybrid kubernetes cluster on Azure Container Services.
+In this article I'll guide you through the process of creating a new hybrid kubernetes cluster on Azure Container Services.

 ## Prerequisites
 When starting from scratch, you need only a few things: